thesimpleai/DreamGPT/README.md

 ### Dreaming- Randmoize information

 5. **Memory Rearrangement:** The information in Memory is broken down and randomly rearranged.
+6. **Free Association:** Makes free assocaition with words that are relevnat to the texts in Memory.
+7. **Creating Story:** Texts stored in Memory are used to generate stories
-6. **Pattern Recognition:** The rearranged information is fed back into the LLM to identify potential patterns.
+8. **Pattern Recognition:** The rearranged information is fed back into the LLM to identify potential patterns.
-7. **Insight Generation:** Patterns are stored as Insights.
+9. **Insight Generation:** Patterns are stored as Insights.

 ### Subliminal Perception- Seek patterns
-8. **Insight Evaluation:** Insights are inputted and rated based on whether they solve the problem or provide new perspectives on the topic.
+10. **Insight Evaluation:** Insights are inputted and rated based on whether they solve the problem or provide new perspectives on the topic.
 If the insights are satisfactory, they will be saved in a file.
-9. **Endless Dreaming: User can choose to let the LLM keep running and innovating indefinately.
+11. **Endless Dreaming: User can choose to let the LLM keep running and innovating indefinately.
 In this mode, useful insights will be added to Memeory before starting step 1 again.
 By simulating a dreaming process, DreamGPT enables LLMs to think outside the box and generate creative solutions or ideas that are not possible with traditional rational thinking methods.

 ## Table of Contents